shozi1214/beer_production_forecasting/README.md

 - Calculates and prints RMSE and MAE metrics for test period

 - Visualizes actual vs predicted values using a custom plotting function

+## 📄RandomForest_train_and_test.py
+This script trains and evaluates a Random Forest regression model on beer production data.

+Features:

+- Splits data into train and test sets by date

+- Creates cyclical date features (month sine/cosine) and year for modeling

+- Supports optional hyperparameter tuning via GridSearchCV

+- Prints RMSE and MAE for test predictions

+- Visualizes actual vs predicted values with a custom plot

+- Optionally displays feature importance plot